rheam97/restroom-finder/README.md

   <a name="description"></a>
   ## Description
-  An MVC app that uses sequelize, express.js, handlebars.js,and  Mapbox GL JS to organize, store, and render crowd-sourced location-based and  user review data to and from a map.
+  An MVC app that uses sequelize, express.js, handlebars.js,and  Mapbox GL JS to organize, store, and render crowd-sourced location-based data to and from a map.

   Deployed: https://restroom-finder.herokuapp.com/

   <a name="install"></a>
   ## Installation
   Clone the repo. cd into the folder and run the command 'npm i'.
 Then load the server using 'node server.js'.
-Open the page atht ehport on the server.js.
+Open the page on the port listed on the server.js.
 Otherwise, create an account on the deployed site.

   <a name="usage"></a>
   ## Usage